 In this first year of adding EEJ to the SAFE report we will report a synthesis of feedback from partners and communities collected in informal listening sessions conducted in 2022.
-We have also included information from the NOAA Climate and Economic Justice Screening Tool Index of disadvantaged communities (https://coast.noaa.gov/digitalcoast/tools/cejst.html).
+We have also included information from the NOAA Climate and Economic Justice Screening Tool Index of disadvantaged communities.

-Going forward we will work to further develop this section to highlight the social and cultural impacts of fisheries science and management, and highlight the EEJ issues specific to archipelagic fisheries.
+Going forward, we will work to further develop this section to highlight the social and cultural impacts of fisheries science and management and highlight the EEJ issues specific to archipelagic fisheries.